Skip to content

 Connecticut’s Data Subject & Privacy Law

 On May 10, 2022, Connecticut became the fifth state to embrace comprehensive state consumer privacy legislation after Senate Bill 6, An Act Concerning Personal Data Privacy and Online Monitoring, was signed into law.
-Most of this law will come into effect on July 1, 2023.
+Most provisions of this law took effect on July 1, 2023.

 This new law includes many of the same obligations, rights, and exceptions as similar consumer data subject laws in California, Virginia, Colorado, and Utah.
 It also has a similar scope, applying to entities that manage sensitive data: